phouse512/blog/_posts/2016-10-30-configuring-ssh-keys-linux.markdown

 optional, but it is *highly* recommended.
 Using a passphrase for SSH does not detract from the security benefit SSH gives.
 A passphrase is used only _locally_ to decrypt the the key to be used in the process described above.
-The passphrase or the private key are _never_ passed across the network, as what happens when using password authentication with SSH.
+The passphrase or the private key are _never_ passed across the network, as your password is when using password authentication with SSH.

 At this point, you are done!
 You should have an `id_rsa` and `id_rsa.pub` file that can now be used to connect to servers.